Swanton, Ohio: Education

-Public education in Swanton is administered by Swanton Local Schools.
+Public education in Swanton is administered by the Swanton Local School District.
 St. Richard Catholic School is a private institution.
 Swanton Public Library is the village's lending library.

 Arts and culture

 Swanton is home to an annual Corn Festival, occurring in August.
 The festival has a parade, volleyball competition, singing contest, car show, a resident caricaturist, much food and other festivities, along with the annual All Class high school reunion.

 The Swanton Fine Art Exhibit is held each year at Valleywood Golf Club.

 The Swanton Art Walk, with various artist exhibits and vendors, and the Swanton Downtown Market were inaugurated in 2022.